harvardartmuseums/api-docs/sections/place.md

 `GET /place/PLACE_ID` will get the full record of the specified place.

-**tgn_id** contains the ID of the equivilent record in the [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/)
+**tgn_id** contains the ID of the equivalent record in the [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/)

 #### Examples